Certificate in Teaching English as a Foreign Language

 Georgia State University

 Georgia State University is a leading research university located in downtown Atlanta, Georgia.
-The university is the second largest in the state and the largest in the Atlanta metropolitan area, with a total enrollment of approximately 35,000 students from all 50 states and 117 countries.
-The university offers 52 undergraduate and graduate degree programs with more than 200 majors.
-There are six college-level units of the university: Arts and Sciences, Business, Education, Health and Human Services, Law, and Policy Studies.
+The university has a total enrollment of approximately 51,000 students from all 50 states and 170 countries and is a national leader in graduating students from diverse backgrounds.
+The university offers 250+ degree programs in 100 fields of study at the Atlanta campus.
+There are eleven college-level units of the university: Arts and Sciences, Arts, Biomedical Sciences, Business, Education & Human Development, Nursing and Health Professions, Honors, Law, Policy Studies, Public Health, and Perimeter College.

 Department of Applied Linguistics & ESL